• About

 Never soon enough, the clock would strike bedtime, I’d yell for sleep, and fighting and crying would ensue.

-During one of my evenings of mindless scrolling on the iPad, I came across a fellow mom blog where she was singing Bible verses with her children.
+During one of my evenings of mindless scrolling on the iPad, I came across a fellow mom’s blog where she was singing Bible verses with her children.

 She began a series connected to the alphabet.
 For the letter A, she had a verse and a song she made up.
 She recorded her children and encouraged others to teach their children to learn the song and thus the bible verse as well.

 I grabbed a running child and played the song for him.
 He was intrigued.
-That week we listened to the song every night before bed until we had learned the first verse.
+That week we listened to the song every night before bed until we had memorized the first Bible verse.

 Related: 23 Bible Verses all Youth Need

-We were now enjoying each other’s company every night before bed as a family.
-Learning Bible verses was merely a side benefit.
+We began enjoying each other’s company every night before bed.
+Memorizing Bible verses was merely a side benefit.

-We continued this routine for five weeks until the blog I was following quit providing the resources.
+We continued this routine for five weeks (through the letter E) until the blog I followed quit providing the resources.
 I was frantic.
 I emailed the writer and asked for more.
 She replied she didn’t have time to devote to it anymore.

 I didn’t want to give up the connection my little family of 3 was experiencing.
-I would create the materials myself.
+So, I decided I would create the materials myself.

 Our routine looked like this: